 In class, educators can use photos to inform students of current events and also invite them to do their own research on the images.
 By projecting an image in the class, teachers can provoke deep thought from students as they ponder the issues the image represents.

-Teachers can encourage students to ask questions, write a reflection, or procure their own photos or political cartoons to present to the class as weekly assignment.
+Teachers can encourage students to ask questions, write a reflection, or procure their own photos or political cartoons to present to the class as a weekly assignment.

 Photojournalism can be a very powerful way to engage students in deep and complex issues.
-It is also an effective way for students to communicate their own opinions, and encourages them to choose images that draw attention to issues that are important to them.
+It is also an effective way for students to communicate their own opinions and encourages them to choose images that draw attention to issues that are important to them.

 In any language arts course, images can be a useful tool for students to build on vocabulary and word association.
 By presenting a carefully selected group of images, teachers provide a tangible example of the words they are trying to teach.
 Furthermore, it makes it easier for student to remember new words, as they are automatically associated with the visual representation.